mmukul/DevSecOpsTrainingCourse/Foundational-Training.md

 - Security Best Practices and OWASP Top 10

 ### Training Level
-- Foundation and Intermediate course with Practical Demos and Projects
+- Foundation course with Practical Demos and Project

 ### Pre-requisites
 - Participants should have knowledge of running basic linux commands